 What Causes Obsessive Love Disorder

-- Low Confidence: People with low self-esteem think little of themselves and are not worth receiving love.
+- Low Confidence: People with low self-esteem think little of themselves and are not worth receiving healthy love, and that they cannot handle rejection.
 Therefore, when they enter into a relationship, they constantly feel betrayed because others are better than them, either in social class or level of attractiveness.
 If their object of love is not a part of their lives anymore, they convince themselves that overtly showing them that they are loved so much will bring them back and will automatically solve all their problems.
 They feel their happiness only lies in that one person.

-- Disruptive Families: A person who has grown up in unloving and dysfunctional families will either not know what healthy love is or will crave love to the point of obsession.
+- Disruptive Families: A person who has grown up in an unloving and dysfunctional family will either not know what healthy love is or will crave love to the point of obsession.

 - Ego: Ego can also be a major cause of obsessive love.
 An egoist and narcissist has a superiority complex about themselves and feel they have to be the center of attention at all times.
 They become obsessive and mentally or physically abusive in an attempt to show their power and control.

-What Does Treatment For Obsessive Love Disorder Looks Like?
+What Does Treatment For Obsessive Love Disorder Look Like?